GoogleChrome/web.dev/src/site/content/en/blog/snap-after-layout/index.md

 ## Feedback

-Your feedback is invaluable in making re-snapping after layout better, so go on and try it out and [let us know](https://bugs.chromium.org/p/chromium/issues/detail?id=866127) what you think.
+Your feedback is invaluable in making re-snapping after layout changes better, so go on and try it out and [let us know](https://bugs.chromium.org/p/chromium/issues/detail?id=866127) what you think.